NEU-Libraries/drs-toolkit-wp-plugin/README.md

     rm -rf twentythirteen
   ```

 7. Go to /wp-admin/plugins.php in your browser.
+Install dependent plugins: Relevanssi

+8. Go to /wp-admin/plugins.php in your browser.
 Activate DRS Toolkit Plugin

-8. Go to Settings > Reading and set Front Page Displays to a static page then choose a static page.
+9. Go to Settings > Reading and set Front Page Displays to a static page then choose a static page.

-9. Go to DRS Toolkit settings and enter collection URL and click Update
+10. Go to DRS Toolkit settings and enter collection URL and click Update

-10. Go to Appearance > Themes and activate DSG (Minamaze Child Theme)
+11. Go to Appearance > Themes and activate DSG (Minamaze Child Theme)

-11. Go to Appearance > Theme Options > Header and enable search then save changes
+12. Go to Appearance > Theme Options > Header and enable search then save changes